 Dr Patel had been practising the tarot for 25 years.
 She has also been providing for interpretations of various zodiacs with numerous publications.

 The moment Dr Patel retired from the British council, the idea of writing a book on the tarot blossomed anew.
 She fondly reminisces how, Satya Saran, the former editor of Femina magazine, used to come to her residence with sack-full of letters from modern urban women.

 Back in the years writing a book on the tarot was suggested to her by a younger colleague at the British Council.
 However owing to the various pressures at work and at home, the suggestion was just put away on the shelf.

 Writing The Book

-The first book that Dr. Patel has ever written gives us insight on the history of Tarot.
+The first book that Dr Patel has ever written gives us insight into the history of Tarot.
 It unfolds the mystery and myth of the deck, and also how the tarot connects to New Age Esoteric Sciences.

 The tarot unravels the truth of how spirituality and creativity are closely linked.
-Some of the case studies in the book lay emphasis on when and how the tarot works, or doesn’t work.
-Last but not the least how is the tarot used to heal.
+Some of the case studies in the book lay emphasis on when and how the tarot works or doesn’t work.
+Last but not least how is the tarot used to heal.

 What The Book Reveals